chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/reusable_text/server_tuning_nginx.md

 `nginx['ssl_protocols']`

-:   The TLS/SSL protocol versions that are enabled for the Chef Infra Server API.
+:   The SSL protocol versions that are enabled for the Chef Infra Server API.
     Starting with Chef Infra Server 14.3, this value defaults to `'TLSv1.2'` for enhanced security.
-Previous releases defaulted to `'TLSv1 TLSv1.1 TLSv1.2'`, which allowed for less secure TLS/SSL connections.
+Previous releases defaulted to `'TLSv1 TLSv1.1 TLSv1.2'`, which allowed for less secure SSL connections.
 TLS 1.2 is supported on Chef Infra Client 10.16.4 and later on Linux, Unix, and macOS, and on Chef Infra Client 12.8 and later on Windows.
 If it is necessary to support these older end-of-life Chef Infra Client releases, set this value to `'TLSv1.1 TLSv1.2'`.